Le Mamea Matatumua Ata: Family

 Le Mamea's uncles Le Mamea Makalau was Minister of the interior in the King Malietoa Laupepa government as well as envoy plenipotentiary to the United States.
 Another uncle Teo Tuvale was Secretary to Government and Chief Justice.

 Le Mamea Matatumua was married to Faalelei Masinalupe with whom he had five children.
 Following her death in childbirth he latter married Faleluafua with whom he had four children.
 One of his brothers, Tepa worked for the printing office of the London Missionary Society in Apia and was also responsible for going to the Gilbert Islands (Kiribati) to establish a printing press while his other brother Tuuu Kenape Faletoese was a civil servant in the German and New Zealand administrations before going to Malua to train as a pastor.
 He later also worked with George Milner on the Samoan Dictionary.

 Le Mamea's eldest daughter, Laulu Fetauimalemau Mata'afa was a teacher, member of parliament and ambassador who was married to the paramount chief Fiame Mata'afa Faumuina Mulinu’u II, the first Prime Minister of Samoa.
 Another daughter Matatumua Maimoana was the first Samoan Superintendent of Nursing, she also became a member of parliament.
 Both sisters and their brother-in-law Nonumalo Sofara who was married to their sister Eni were founding members of the Human Rights Protection Party (HRPP).

-One of his granddaughters, Naomi Mataʻafa has served as the prime minister of Samoa since 2021 when she became the first woman elected as prime minister of Samoa.
+One of his granddaughters, Fiamē Naomi Mataʻafa has served as the prime minister of Samoa since 2021 when she became the first woman elected as prime minister of Samoa.
 Another, Hinauri Petana was Financial Secretary and is the Samoan High Commissioner to Australia.